wangyongcong/HugoBlog/content/_index.md

 [YouTube Video](https://youtu.be/9biJipMQ-9Y)

-**My Role:** Staff Engineer, Lead Multiplayer Programmer

 **Project description:**  NetEase Sakura Studio collaboratd with Square-Enix to develop the game and undertook the development work.
 During this period, I worked at the studio and involved in the development of the game.

+**My role:** Multiplayer Programmer

 **My accomplishments:**

-1. Participated in the development of the combat system which was on top of GAS
-2. Maintained the Unreal Python binding tools which was used for gameplay scripting.
+1. Maintained the Unreal Python binding plugin which was used for gameplay scripting.
 Ported the Python runtime to PS4/5.
-3. Developed several experimental multiplayer gameplay prototypes.
+2. Developed several experimental multiplayer gameplay prototypes.
-4. Led a team to develop a generic networked combat system.
+3. Led a team to develop a generic networked combat system.

 ### Onmyoji The Card Game (2018-2020)